smolanalytics

 Do these tools do web analytics too, or just product analytics?

 Mixpanel, Amplitude, and Heap are product-analytics-first (events, funnels, cohorts) and track pageviews as events rather than being full web-analytics suites.
-PostHog and smolanalytics do both. smolanalytics gives you web analytics (visitors, referrers, UTM) and product analytics (funnels, retention, paths, cohorts) from one snippet and one binary, with a cookieless mode that needs no consent banner.
+PostHog and smolanalytics do both. smolanalytics gives you web analytics (visitors, referrers, UTM) and product analytics (funnels, retention, paths, cohorts) from one snippet, with a cookieless mode that needs no consent banner.

 What makes smolanalytics different from Mixpanel or Amplitude?

 The ask surface and the honesty of the answer.
-You ask in plain English from a dashboard bar or from your own Cursor or Claude over MCP (47 tools, 13 prompts), and the answer is computed from the same deterministic reports the dashboard renders, never generated by an LLM.
-A CI agreement test fails the build if the editor's answer ever differs from the dashboard's, so a number can't be hallucinated.
+You ask in plain English from a dashboard bar or from your own Cursor or Claude over MCP (97 tools, 15 prompts), and the answer is computed from the same deterministic reports the dashboard renders, never generated by an LLM.
 Because you bring your own AI model, the AI part costs nothing.
-The honest limit: it does not do session replay, feature flags, experiments, heatmaps, or surveys.
+The honest limit: it does not do pixel-perfect DOM session replay (the video-style recording); it does ship feature flags, A/B experiments, heatmaps, surveys, and an event-based session inspector.

 Start the 14-day trial